- Grant Total: $12,700,000

 The program also supported improvements to health care procurement and delivery.
 Surveys of the public health supply chain found that Kenya Medical Supplies Agency (KEMSA)—a key government entity providing basic health services—was relatively efficient in procuring medical commodities at lower prices.
 An audit of KEMSA’s procurement, warehouse and distribution systems noted that the absence of an audit committee compromised its internal audit function.
 Trainings and forums for more than 700 public health professionals in rural health facilities were held throughout Kenya on new KEMSA inventory tracking and audit procedures.
 The inventory management system was also overhauled to ensure the timely update of records and improved internal tracking.

 The objective of the activity to improve monitoring capacity was to create demand among civil society and the public for procurement reform by equipping civil society organizations with the expertise and tools to champion proper procurement practice.
 Although some progress was made in improving government and external monitoring by creating public procurement watchdogs, the overall objective of increased monitoring was not achieved.
 Transparency International-Kenya trained “Public Watchers” to monitor the advertisement of procurement tenders in their areas, observe tender processes and the execution of projects.

 Kenya Threshold Program Implementation

-Strengthen the supervision of medical supplies delivered to rural health facilities by establishing and training local management supervisory teams, creating improved procedures for storage and usage of medical supplies in rural facilities, and developing a distribution schedule and posting KEMSA tender prices on the Ministry of Health’s website.
+- Strengthened the supervision, storage, and usage of medical supplies delivered to rural health facilities, and developed a distribution schedule and KEMSA price list on the Ministry of Health website.

-Institute proper records management protocols for public entities.
+- Instituted proper records management protocols for public entities.